vamshiKodem/Js-output-based-questions/README.md

   Output: 1 2 3 4 5
 ```

-21. What would be the output of following code?
+21. What would be the output of the following code?

 ```
   typeof []